 In addition to helping Texas inventory their basic needs services broadly, we helped several colleges focus on their mental health services as a part of the Texas Higher Education Coordinating Board Student Success Acceleration Program (SSAP).
 We were pleased to work with the Texas Meadows Mental Health Policy Institute to share a suite of resources and programming specifically focused on helping colleges pursue goal alignment, advocacy, and action focused on student mental health.
 Growing numbers of students are facing clinically significant mental health symptoms and there is great urgency among federal, state, and institutional leaders who recognize that improving mental health efforts is essential for enhancing student success.
-We produced an interactive workbook Fundamentals of Postsecondary Mental Health Systems with exercises that helped colleges map the continuum of mental health supports and services on campus and identify supports according to a public health framework for postsecondary Mental Health.
-Within that workbook a toolkit on Making the Case for Investments in Postsecondary Mental Health Health Health.
-We treated an additional toolkit to help colleges strategize on how to implement trauma-informed practices through their mental health efforts.
+We produced an interactive workbook Fundamentals of Postsecondary Mental Health Systems with exercises that helped colleges map the continuum of mental health supports and services on campus and identify supports according to a public health framework for postsecondary mental health.
+Within that workbook a toolkit on Making the Case for Investments in Postsecondary Mental Health helped colleges identify and communicate unifying priorities and returns on investing in such priorities.
+We created an additional toolkit to help colleges strategize on how to implement trauma-informed practices through their mental health efforts.